asuh/front-end-windows/readme.md

 It's a good habit to get into that every time you use `apt-get`, run this update first.
 You can combine the two using the following:

     sudo apt update && apt-get <package>

-## ZSH (optional)

-By default, Windows comes with three command line tools: Command Prompt, Powershell and now Bash in WSL.
-Powershell is a task automation and configuration management framework that includes command-line shell.

-Because many tools recommended can be used with Bash, which contains the command language used to interact with Unix functions, such as `pwd`, `ls`, and `cd`, it is recommended to either use [Bash](https://docs.microsoft.com/en-us/windows/wsl/about) or use something like [Cmder](http://cmder.net/).
-Cmder is a console emulator that provides a shell for Bash.

-[Z Shell](https://en.wikipedia.org/wiki/Z_shell), or ZSH, was written to extend Bash and make improvements to how Bash works.
-One of the most popular frameworks written around ZSH is called [Oh My Zsh!](http://ohmyz.sh/).

-Install Oh My Zsh! using WSL:

-    sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"

-Now you have Oh My ZSH! installed.
-[Sign up and follow the videos recorded by Wes Bos](https://commandlinepoweruser.com/) to learn a ton more about ZSH and why it's so powerful.

 ## Chocolatey and Boxstarter